 Liquitex Professional Acrylic Ink - 30ml

 Liquitex Professional Acrylic Ink is a range of extremely fluid acrylic paints that use super-fine pigments in a state-of-the-art acrylic emulsion.
-They dry quickly, are permanent, water resistant and non-clogging, which makes them ideal for a variety of techniques from watercolour effects to stamping.
+They dry quickly, are permanent, water-resistant and non-clogging, which makes them ideal for a variety of techniques from watercolour effects to stamping.
 Liquitex Acrylic inks are compatible with all Liquitex acrylic products.

-Acrylic ink gives you water-resistance and permanence not seen in regular inks.
+Acrylic ink gives you water resistance and permanence not seen in regular inks.
 Because it’s acrylic, the ink dries quickly and doesn’t move once dry - which means you can over-paint without bleeding and achieve multi-layered, velvety surface effects.
 No smudging.

 If it sticks, you can use it.
-Try Acrylic Ink on: stretched canvas, paper & board, wood, plaster, fabric.
+Try Acrylic Ink on stretched canvas, paper & board, wood, plaster, fabric.

 On a client’s wall.
 In a gallery.
 Your work needs to stay as you intended.
 As with all Liquitex products, the pigments in Acrylic Ink have passed extensive tests for lightfastness.
 Each pigment is rated according to the American Society for Testing & Materials (ASTM), and we only use pigments rated ASTM I or II*.
-This means your work will have the greatest archival permanence possible – at least 50 years+ in gallery conditions – with no color shifting or fading, to stay vibrant and true.
+This means your work will have the greatest archival permanence possible – at least 50 years+ in gallery conditions – with no colour shifting or fading, to stay vibrant and true.